 A heterogeneous mixture is defined as a mixture that has a non-uniform composition.
 In other words, its composition varies from one location to another.
 In contrast, a homogeneous mixture has a uniform composition.
 Its appearance and composition are the same, no matter where you take a sample.

-In chemistry, a homogeneous mixture has a uniform composition with all components in a single phase, while a heterogeneous mixture has a non-uniform composition with components in at least two different phases.
+In chemistry, the difference between a homogeneous and heterogeneous mixture is a bit more complicated.
+A homogeneous mixture has a uniform composition with all components in a single phase, while a heterogeneous mixture has a non-uniform composition with components in at least two different phases.

 Properties of Heterogeneous Mixtures

 - A heterogeneous mixture contains two or more ingredients or phases.
 The phases might be at least two solids, liquids, or gases, or a solid/liquid (suspension), liquid/liquid (emulsion), gas/liquid (aerosol), or gas/solid (smoke).